pho5nix/Argos/README.md

 This repository is the same code a bank would deploy inside their VPC.
 There is no hidden commercial version with different behavior.
-The open-source core is Apache 2.0 and the commercial offering (if any) is limited to support, enterprise connectors, and managed deployments.
+The open-source core is Apache 2.0 and the commercial offering (if any) is limited to support, enterprise connectors and managed deployments.

 **Read the threat model before the code.** It is at `docs/THREAT_MODEL.md` and it maps every one of the OWASP Top 10 for Agentic Applications 2026 risks to a concrete architectural mitigation with line-number references.
-If you find a gap, open an issue — that's exactly the kind of review we're asking for.
+If you find a gap, open an issue, that's exactly the kind of review asking for.

-**Try to break the reasoning node.** The `redteam/` directory contains our standing corpus of prompt-injection payloads (the "Hermes Test" — named after the trickster who killed Argos in the myth by lulling him to sleep with a story).
+**Try to break the reasoning node.** The `redteam/` directory contains our standing corpus of prompt-injection payloads (the "Hermes Test", named after the trickster who killed Argos in the myth by lulling him to sleep with a story).
 Run it with `make hermes`.
 Submit new payloads via pull request.